joonaayag/skill-up/README.md

 ## About the Project

 **SkillUp** is a web platform designed to connect students, teachers, and local companies through academic projects and job opportunities.
-The platform allows users to browse and manage student projects, publish and apply to job offers, and promote collaboration between the educational community and the local job market.
+It enables users to browse and manage student projects, publish and apply for job offers, and foster collaboration between the educational community and the local job market.

-This project was developed as part of a final academic project by **Jonay Aguilar Menéndez**, with the goal of creating a useful tool to improve communication and opportunity-sharing between students and professionals.
-It aims to support both career development and educational innovation.
+This platform was developed in just 30 days as part of the final academic project by Jonay Aguilar Menéndez.
+While fully functional, the code still has a lot of room for improvement in terms of structure, optimization, and maintainability.
+The main goal was to create a useful foundation that could grow over time to better support communication and opportunity-sharing between students and professionals.

 ### Technologies Used